by Tokuyou Li

 Sure enough, all of the courses provided brand-new insight.
 Given that I am a science student back in UTokyo, I have had almost no encounters with humanitarian ways of approaching to existing problems.
 I was deeply moved by number of insights that my UCBerkeley professors could bring from one subject and broaden to larger topics, such as racism.
 Secondly, by studying sensitive topics with people from different background, and discussing it with an open mind, I grabbed some pieces of pre-requisite knowledge need to understand American culture.

-I also600_Class experienced some of the differences between the educational system between Japan and the US.
+I also experienced some of the differences between the educational system between Japan and the US.
 The classes in UCBerkeley were very different compared to those of UTokyo.
 In UCBerkeley students were literally “in” to the class.
 We had many conversations and interactions going on, both during and outside the class.
 For example, through a system called office hours, students had the opportunity to visit professors directly and ask questions about the courses they were taking.
 This helped us to more better understand the subjects we were studying.
 It surely helped us understand more about the subject we were trying to understand.

 We could get motivated through talking, discussing and attending the class.
 What’s more, I think the way classes structured were just right.
 We had three professors, an American, an Indian and an African American.
 Since they all came from different subset of group, I was able to gain different perspective from all of them.
 Professors always cared about whether students were getting inspired and relating the knowledge between each courses, which was good because I believe by connecting the knowledge we gained in one field and apply it to another field, we can have deeper understanding.